ambas/LMStudio-mac-app/README.md

 This is a SwiftUl app that uses the Meta-Llama-3-8B-Instruct-GGUF model to generate responses.
 It allows users to input a prompt and receive a response in rhyme.

-**Code Styling Issues**

-There are **4** messages related to code styling that can be fixed by an auto code formatter:
-1. Indentation (consistent spacing)
-2. Line breaks (consistent line wrapping)
-3. Whitespace (trailing spaces and tabs)
-4. Quotes (consistent use of double quotes or backticks) These formatting issues can be easily resolved with a code beautifier or a linter!

 **Features**

 * Input prompt